Autumn Driving Experience Offers - Save up to 30%

 Races offer a happy medium between sprints and endurance.
 Most series use 30 minute qualifying sessions followed by a 40 minute race for one or two drivers in which each car must make a mandatory pit stop.
 In order to stop one car from monopolising a series race winners must sit stationary for a further 30 second penalty before re-joining the action.

 The paddock is open to the public with access included in the ticket price.
-Advance tickets - £10 per day for adults (£15 on the gate) or £18 for both days with children under 15 going free.
 This makes it easy to get close to the cars and the people behind the wheel.
 Here the CSCC sets a gold standard, with drivers and mechanics universally friendly and presenting an opportunity to see the immaculately prepared cars up close.
 To call this ‘amateur motorsport’ is to do a great disservice.

 Thruxton is the UK’s fastest race track so expect the on-track action to match the high standards of the cars in the paddock.
 It’s set to be a great weekend.